The test window for NAPLAN Online will extend up to 9 days.

 The tool does

 not take into account student owned bring your own (BYO) devices.
 BYO devices can be used if they meet

 NAPLAN Online's technical requirements, which need to be considered if students are going to use their own device.

 The tool's scheduling function can be run as many times as needed to reflect changes in school resourcing and circumstances.

-Variables can be changed, such as which classrooms to use, how many days to run the tests (within the nine-day test window) and how many sessions to run each day (up to three).
+Variables can be changed, such as which classrooms to use, how many days to run the tests (within the 9-day test window) and how many sessions to run each day (up to 3).

 How to access the tool

-State school leaders are invited to contact the Queensland Department of Education and Training's
+State school leaders are invited to contact the Queensland Department of Education's

 NAPLAN Online Program team or their regional technology manager for support in accessing and using the tool.